EricLendvai/Harbour_ORM/README.md

 Please review the file .\Examples\Cursors\Cursors.prg file to see how to create an in-memory table from scratch.

 They are 3 VSCode workspace files (.code-workspace) in this repo.
 One for the core source code, and one per example.
-Please update any references of "r:\Harbour_orm\" in the .code-workspace, .vscode\launch.json and .vscode\tasks.json files to your local install of this repo.
+Please update any references of "R:\Harbour_ORM\" in the .code-workspace, .vscode\launch.json and .vscode\tasks.json files to your local install of this repo.

 ## Use notes
 - Do not created / specify indexes on primary keys.
 They are automatically added and managed by both engine types (PostgreSQL and MySQL).